kiba/Writings/fac/chp8_a_new_beginning.md

 A lot of construction seemed to be brand new, some seemed to be specializing in selling Mechatron's goods, which was the name of the local 'kingdom' nearby.

-He noticed political demonstration signs.
+He noticed that there are people who are demonstrating with signage.
 Something about annexation, and something about staying free.
-People were shouting over each other over arguments that the teenager didn't fullyunderstand.
+There were even heckling and arguing between two groups.
+The wandering teenager didn't pretend to understand the political subtlety.

 Finally, he found a "help wanted."
 That was what he was looking for!

 Jaune Arc's stomach tighten as he thought back to the forged transcript.
 That wasn't relevant, he thought to himself.
-He was just looking for a job, not trying to get into a huntsman academy.
+He was just looking for a job, not trying to get into a huntsman academy by cheating.

 He walked up to the shopkeeper, a man with thick muscular frame with a fairly full beard.